ArdanaLabs/apps-team/ctl/mlabs-meeting.md

 Haskell server contains functionality that is not currently supported in purescript such as:
 - Calculating fees
 - Supporting parameterized scripts.
-    They don’t have a UPLC (Untyped plutus core) API on the front-end yet so they send the scripts in a serialized form to the backend, and apply them, then send it back to the front-end.
+    They don’t have a UPLC (Untyped plutus core) API on the front-end yet so they send the script in a serialized form to the backend, and apply them, then send it back to the front-end.

 They’ve been putting more functionality into the server because they’ve been in a bit of a time crunch.
 There are projects that need to have CTL working as quickly as possible.

 The goal is to deprecate the entire server.

 Ogmios will be used to accommodate some of the server functionality.
 It can calculate xUnits as well as transaction fees.

 ### Datum Cache

-They’re all thinking about getting rid of the datum cache after Vasil is rolled out.
+They’re thinking about deprecating datum cache after Vasil is rolled out.
 To do this, you have to make a requirement in your contract that you’re using inline datums and only inline datums.

 ### Cardano Node

 Deprecation of needing to run you own node is expected for V2.

 SPOs (Stake Pool Operators) can run services on a registry.
-They’re already doing it with the submit API, they want to expand it to a larger suite.
-So you can load balance across many nodes.
+They’re already doing it with the submit API and want to expand it to a larger suite.
+This will also allow load balancing across many nodes.

 Vasil nodes have a 4x use regression so it takes 64 gigs of memory to run the node.
 If this regression isn't resolved quickly, further pressure will be put on sourcing node connections from registries.